I3IT/Fortigate.Symlink.Persistence.Checker/README.md

 # Fortigate Symlink Persistence Method Checker

-The following script checks remotely if a Fortigate unit has been fixed vs the persistence method leveraging a symlink in the VPN-SSL used by TA
+The following script checks remotely if a Fortigate unit has been fixed vs the persistence method leveraging a symlink in the VPN-SSL used by TA.
+It also detects if it is compromised unless using only check option (--check).

 ```
 $ python3 -m venv .venv